Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221031-binder/lesson.md

 `Hello from Binder!` should be printed to the terminal.

+## Computational limits of Binder

+While running, users are guaranteed at least 1GB of RAM, with a maximum of 2GB.
+This means you will always have 1GB, you may occasionally have between 1 and 2GB, and if you go over 2GB your kernel will be restarted.

+Binder is meant for interactive and ephemeral interactive coding, meaning that it is ideally suited for relatively short sessions.
+Binder will automatically shut down user sessions that have more than 10 minutes of inactivity (if you leave a jupyterlab window open in the foreground, this will generally be counted as "activity").

+Binder aims to provide up to six hours of session time per user session, or up to one cpu-hour for more computationally intensive sessions.
+Beyond that, Binder does not guarantee that the session will remain running.

+For up-to-date information on Binder, see [here](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html).

 ## Building out the environment and pinning dependencies

 By including a `.py` file in our repository, BinderHub knew that we wanted to launch a Binder with python installed.